Carol for Another Christmas: Plot

 Grudge walks through a door and meets the Ghost of Christmas Present (Hingle), who is feasting on an excessively large Christmas dinner on Grudge's dining table.
 This new Ghost turns on a light and shows Grudge that next to the dining room is an internment camp full of displaced persons from different nations who are poor, hungry, and lacking adequate shelter.
 These people search through the snow for food as the Ghost eats in front of them.
 When Grudge criticizes the Ghost for this behavior, the Ghost reminds Grudge of his earlier statement to Fred that refusing donations to the needy would make them less needy and more self-reliant.
 The Ghost harangues Grudge with statistics and information about needy people in the world and finally in a fit of anger pulls the tablecloth, dumping huge amounts of leftover food on the floor.
 Grudge cannot stand any more and runs away into the dark.

 Grudge emerges into destroyed ruins that he recognizes as having been his local town hall, where he encounters the Ghost of Christmas Future (Shaw).
 This Ghost explains that the town hall was wrecked in a disastrous nuclear conflict that killed most of the world's people.
-A handful of survivors enter, led by a demagogue called "Imperial Me" (Sellers) who wears a Pilgrim suit and a cowboy hat cut into a crown.
+A handful of survivors enter, led by a demagogue called "Imperial Me" (Sellers) who wears a Santa suit and a cowboy hat cut into a crown.
 The crowd cheers as Imperial Me is paraded in and gives a speech exhorting each person to act as an individual in their own self-interest.
 Grudge watches his butler, Charles (Rodriguez), try unsuccessfully to convince the crowd that acting collectively for the greater good of all is essential for humanity's survival.
 Imperial Me and the crowd mock Charles as crazy and beat him.
 Finally Imperial Me has Charles brought forward and charges him with treason.
 Charles tries to escape but is shot dead by a little boy in a cowboy outfit.
 Grudge's cook Ruby (Teer) weeps over Charles' body, while the crowd, led by Imperial Me, enthusiastically prepares to first kill the people across the river who had approached them wanting to talk, and then kill off each other until only one person is left.
 An agitated Grudge asks the Ghost if this is the world "as it must be, or as it might be", but the Ghost simply leaves without answering.